 - Enabling you to access services and content provided by Inclusive Boards.

 - Contacting you by email or phone as part of your participation / involvement in programmes, events and campaigns or as part of our employment services provided to you.

 - Inclusive Boards may contact you to find out about applications you have submitted and any employment outcomes achieved within 6 months after your participation / involvement in our programmes, events, and campaigns or accessing our employment services.
 This is for the purposes of monitoring and reporting on the organisation’s impact.
-We may also share and publish information relating to outcomes and impact with our client employer partners, and other stakeholders to fulfil our contractual and legal obligations.
+We may also share and publish information relating to outcomes and impact with our client employer partners, and other stakeholders to fulfill our contractual and legal obligations.

 - Contacting you about events and services provided by Inclusive Boards.
 You may choose to opt-out of marketing communications at any time.

 - Inclusive Boards will not share your contact details with third parties or transfer data to other organisations or territories for direct marketing purposes.
-We may occasionally be required to share your personal information with our employer partners to fulfil our contractual obligations.
+We may occasionally be required to share your personal information with our employer partners to fulfill our contractual obligations.
 We will inform you of the information we share and the legal basis for doing so.

 - Inclusive Boards use anonymised data processing and data profiling, including demographic information such as gender, ethnicity, employment and education history.
 This is for the purposes of measuring and reporting on our impact in accordance with our corporate objectives and to provide better services for our clients.